 BEN ULLERY is Assistant Principal Viola of the Los Angeles Philharmonic, a position he has held since 2012.
 Prior to moving to L.A. he spent three seasons as a member of the Minnesota Orchestra.
 He has also performed frequently with the Saint Paul Chamber Orchestra and has appeared as Guest Principal Viola of the Detroit Symphony Orchestra.

-Ullery has been featured recently in chamber music performances on NPR’s Performance Today as well as local broadcasts on K-USC in Los Angeles and Minnesota Public Radio.
+Ullery has been featured recently in chamber music performances on NPR’s Performance Today as well as local broadcasts on KUSC in Los Angeles and Minnesota Public Radio.
 He has recorded chamber works for Bridge and Albany records.

 Recent summer festival appearances include the Grand Teton and Mozaic festivals and Music in the Vineyards.
 He has also attended the Aspen, Taos, and Tanglewood festivals and performed as concertmaster of the Tanglewood Music Center Orchestra.

-Ullery is a faculty member at the Colburn School where he teaches orchestral repertoire and coaches the Colburn Orchestra’s viola section.
+Ullery is a faculty member at the Colburn School, where he teaches orchestral repertoire and coaches the Colburn Orchestra’s viola section.
 His students have gone on to hold positions in major orchestras in the U.S. and Europe.

 Ullery is a graduate of the Oberlin Conservatory, where he studied violin with Gregory Fulkerson and received numerous honors upon graduation.
-He later attended New England Conservatory and the Colburn School, studying with James Buswell and Paul Coletti, respectively.
-He has also studied chamber music with members of the Guarneri, Takács, Vermeer, Borromeo, Miro, and St. Petersburg quartets.
+He later attended the New England Conservatory and the Colburn School, studying with James Buswell and Paul Coletti, respectively.
+He has also studied chamber music with members of the Guarneri, Takács, Vermeer, Borromeo, Miró, and St. Petersburg quartets.